|

 musical edifice which has inspired many composers up to the

-present day upon which to write their own variations; for a
+present day to write their own variations for a

 diversity of instruments and orchestrations, varying